sea-otters-2017/fluorine-psklrmrfi/CONTRIBUTING.md

 # Group Workflow

 ## Pull Requests
-* Rebase locally before making a pull request
+* Rebase locally before pushing to origin
-* Push to your fork
+* Push to origin
+* Create a pull request to upstream/master
 * Ask a teammate to review your pull request
     * Anyone from another pair may review a pull request
 * Upon review, the reviewer will merge the request (if there are no conflicts)